allaydesai/Sparse-Localization-Using-Particle-Filter/README.md

 # Implementing the Particle Filter

+The implementation is broken into the following steps:
+1. Transform observations from vehicle to map coordinates
+2. Find closest landmarks using nearest neighbour algorithm
+3. Update weight of the particle using multivariate gaussian probability density function
+4. Resample set of particles based on their weights/probability

 ## Interaction with simulator

 Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.